zhou-1/ProductsArrivalNotices/README.md

 # productsArrivalNotices
 Arrival Notices project for products (like face mask, hand sanitizer) in market.

+## Send email in Gmail with Python

+##